 Counselling isn't a magic cure all or a quick fix.
 It's a gradual process; but it works; and the benefits and effects can last forever.
 Once self awareness is achieved, you can't unlearn that knowledge!

 What I have found the most helpful way to gauge how far we are along the counselling process is to review as we go.
 Every six sessions we have a review where we 'check in' and discuss what is working well for you; and what areas still need addressing.
 Some Clients feel that between eight and ten weeks is enough time, some prefer to continue with therapy for twelve months or longer.
 It's unusual for a Client to be emotionally equipped and ready to finish after the first six sessions; but now and again it happens.
-Sometimes after a first review, I can estimate the number of follow up sessions a Client may need; but things can change, new things may surface in that Client's life, so guessing isn't always reliable!
 It really is a personal choice; and the service each Client receives is as individual as they are.
 The important thing is that you can finish whenever you feel ready.

 As a general rule, I tell my Clients that when they come to session and start to wonder what to discuss, then that's how they'll know when the therapeutic relationship is naturally coming to a close.
 Unless we've already agreed on a date to finish, you'll just know instinctively; and so will I.